icewolfz/jiMUD/docs/README.md

 - Backup:
   - Loading data that is related to operating system may revert to default or be ignored as paths could not exist or may be in wrong format
 - Command input
-  - Spell checking will not check for errors until a space or newline is entered, or when the command box is refocused, you may right click any word at any point to get a forced list of suggested corrections.
   - Text selection may be lost when other controls are given focus
 - Immortal tools
   - Dragging multiple files and dropping outside to other applications will only drop the first file, all others ignored.
 This is a limitation of electron drag and drop support, until it is added it can not be supported outside of application